Apicomplexa: Ecology and distribution

-Many of the apicomplexan parasites are important pathogens of human and domestic animals.
+Many of the apicomplexan parasites are important pathogens of humans and domestic animals.
 In contrast to bacterial pathogens, these apicomplexan parasites are eukaryotic and share many metabolic pathways with their animal hosts.
 This makes therapeutic target development extremely difficult – a drug that harms an apicomplexan parasite is also likely to harm its human host.
 At present, no effective vaccines are available for most diseases caused by these parasites.
 Biomedical research on these parasites is challenging because it is often difficult, if not impossible, to maintain live parasite cultures in the laboratory and to genetically manipulate these organisms.
 In recent years, several of the apicomplexan species have been selected for genome sequencing.
 The availability of genome sequences provides a new opportunity for scientists to learn more about the evolution and biochemical capacity of these parasites.
 The predominant source of this genomic information is the EuPathDB family of websites, which currently provides specialised services for Plasmodium species (PlasmoDB), coccidians (ToxoDB), piroplasms (PiroplasmaDB), and Cryptosporidium species (CryptoDB).
 One possible target for drugs is the plastid, and in fact existing drugs such as tetracyclines, which are effective against apicomplexans, seem to operate against the plastid.

 Many Coccidiomorpha have an intermediate host, as well as a primary host, and the evolution of hosts proceeded in different ways and at different times in these groups.
 For some coccidiomorphs, the original host has become the intermediate host, whereas in others it has become the definitive host.
 In the genera Aggregata, Atoxoplasma, Cystoisospora, Schellackia, and Toxoplasma, the original is now definitive, whereas in Akiba, Babesiosoma, Babesia, Haemogregarina, Haemoproteus, Hepatozoon, Karyolysus, Leucocytozoon, Plasmodium, Sarcocystis, and Theileria, the original hosts are now intermediate.

 Similar strategies to increase the likelihood of transmission have evolved in multiple genera.
 Polyenergid oocysts and tissue cysts are found in representatives of the orders Protococcidiorida and Eimeriida.
 Hypnozoites are found in Karyolysus lacerate and most species of Plasmodium; transovarial transmission of parasites occurs in lifecycles of Karyolysus and Babesia.

 Horizontal gene transfer appears to have occurred early on in this phylum's evolution with the transfer of a histone H4 lysine 20 (H4K20) modifier, KMT5A (Set8), from an animal host to the ancestor of apicomplexans.
-A second gene—H3K36 methyltransferase (Ashr3 in plants)—may have also be horizontally transferred.
+A second gene—H3K36 methyltransferase (Ashr3 in plants)—may have also been horizontally transferred.